-SEWARD MERIDIAN PARKWAY EXTENSION NORTH, PHASE 2 (PALMER-WASILLA HIGHWAY TO SELDON ROAD) - \$32.5 million
+SEWARD MERIDIAN PARKWAY EXTENSION NORTH, PHASE 2 (PALMER-WASILLA HIGHWAY TO SELDON ROAD) \$32.6 Million

 Seward Meridian Parkway is one of only two north-south arterial corridors in the Borough's transportation network.
-The project will upgrade the current two-lane road with no shoulder to a fourlane road with shoulders, a separated path, a bridge over Cottonwood Creek, and safety improvements at intersections.
+The project will upgrade the current two-lane road with no shoulder to a four-lane road with shoulders, a separated path, and a bridge over Cottonwood Creek, and safety improvements at intersections.
 Phase 1, Parks Highway to Palmer-Wasilla Highway is complete.
 Phase 2 will extend from the Palmer-Wasilla Highway to Seldon Road.
-Heavy traffic generators along the Phase 2 corridor include numerous medical facilities and office complexes, Cottonwood Elementary School, Mat-Su Day School, Fronteras Spanish Immersion Charter School, the Career and Technical High School, and Teeland Middle School.
+Heavy traffic generators along the Phase 2 corridor include numerous medical facilities and office complexes, Cottonwood Elementary

+School, Fronteras Spanish Immersion Charter School, the Career and Technical High School, and Teeland Middle School.
 The existing two-lane facility and the poorly connected local street network are not sufficient to support the growing traffic volumes and needs of the surrounding community.
 Thousands of Borough residents will benefit from this project through increased efficiency of traffic flow (faster travel time, safer travel, lower levels of vehicle emissions, and improved access to businesses, schools, and emergency service facilities).
-The ${\tt MSB}$ Long Range Transportation Plan and Official Streets and Highways Plan support this project.
-Design is currently at 80 percent complete with right-of-way acquisition at 20 percent complete.
-Construction is expected to commence in 2020.
+The MSB Long Range Transportation Plan and Official Streets and Highways Plan support this project.
+Design is currently at 85 percent complete with right-of-way acquisition appraisal process underway for parcels to be acquired.
+Construction is expected to commence in 2021.

-PORT MACKENZIE DEEP-DRAFT DOCK PILE SLEEVE PROTECTION - \$6 million for this work has already been completed.
+PORT MACKENZIE DEEP-DRAFT DOCK PILE SLEEVE PROTECTION \$6 Million

+This project will install pipe pile sleeves and fender pile sleeves to protect the deep-draft dock piles from slow deterioration caused by scour from silt and ice impact as well as material loss due to corrosion.
+Steel pile sleeves and grout will be added to the 64 pipe piles and 14 fender piles of the deep-draft dock.
+The design for this work has already been completed.
 The cost estimate to complete the construction is \$6 million.
-The deep-draft dock piles were driven in 2004 and have now lost their hot-dipped galvanized protective coating, as verified by an engineer inspection in June 2011, due to scour from the silt and ice laden currents of the Knik Arm of Cook Inlet.
+The deep-draft dock piles were driven in 2004 and have now lost their hot-dipped galvanized protective coating, as verified by an engineer inspection in August 2019, due to scour from the silt and ice laden currents of the Knik Arm of Cook Inlet.
 These protective pile sleeves, coupled with the cathodic protection system that was installed in 2015, will extend the life of the deep-draft dock twenty (20) to thirty (30) years longer than the alternative of not installing the pile sleeves.
 This pile protection system will save or defer tens of millions of dollars on future repairs and replacement of the piles.
-The design has been completed, and the project could be completed in the fall of 2019 if funding is approved.
-This project is essential to protect the State's investment (\$10 million) and Borough's investment (\$4.7 million) in the construction of Port MacKenzie's deep-draft dock.
+The project could be completed in the fall of 2021 if funding is approved.
+This project is essential to protect the \$14.7 Million already invested in the construction of the Port MacKenzie deepdraft dock.